 13.30, Thursday 17 February 2022

-The Academy of Medical Sciences and the Health Research Authority (HRA) are hosting a joint virtual workshop, The HRA at ten: progress to date and future gazing.
+On 17 February 2022, the Academy of Medical Sciences and the Health Research Authority (HRA) hosted a joint virtual workshop, The HRA at ten: progress to date and future gazing.

 In 2010, the Academy of Medical Sciences undertook an independent review of the regulation and governance of health research in the UK to address the increasingly burdensome and complex regulatory framework for health research.
 A key recommendation of the review included the creation of a new health research agency, now known as the Health Research Authority (HRA).